gregs1104/pgbench-tools/README.rst

 * You can check results even as the test is running with::

-    psql -d results -f report.sql
+    psql -d results -f reports/report.sql

   This is unlikely to disrupt the test results very much unless you've run an enormous number of tests already.
+There is also a helper script named summary that shows reports/summary.sql

+* A helper script named set-times will show how long past tests have taken to complete.
+This can be useful to get an idea how long the currently running test or test set will actually take to finish.

-* Other useful reports you can run include:
+* Other useful reports you can run are in the reports/ directory, including:
    * fastest.sql
    * summary.sql
    * bufreport.sql